-This course covers the structures and functions of the skeletal and muscular systems.
-Students completing this course will be able identify and explain the structures, functions, and pathologies of the skeletal and muscular systems.
-Students will also be able to identify and explain joint structure, kinesiology, and pathologies.
-Students will be introduced to biomechanics as it relates to joint function and range of motion.
+Course covers the structures and functions of the integumentary, skeletal and muscular systems.
+Students completing this course will be able identify and explain the structures, functions and pathologies of the integumentary, skeletal and muscular systems.
+Students will also be able to identify and explain joint structure, kinesiology, and joint pathologies.
+Students will be introduced to biomechanics related to joint function and range of motion.